s4mgoh/Writeups/Pootato VM Penetration Testing/Pootato VM PT Writeup.md

    ```
    do remember to inform staff of the following:
    attached encrypted file contains shared staff account credentials.
-   the file is encrypted in XOR forma
+   the file is encrypted in XOR format
    the password of the file will be the date of the School's Anniversary in DD/MM/YYYY format
    ```